 Due to the COVID-19 pandemic and adverse weather conditions that negatively impacted the commercial production of Camelina, the number of acres of Camelina cultivated this year will be comparatively modest compared to 2020.
 However, we anticipate a significant increase in Camelina production in 2022 in Montana, Kansas and the other states that we are currently targeting.
 To date we have generated, and we will continue to generate revenues from the sale of certified Camelina seed to farmers, which seed the farmers use to grow our proprietary varieties of Camelina.
-Revenues generated from those seed sales have not been, and are not expected to be material.
-As the Company expands its Camelina grain production, it will also generate revenues from the sale of its non-GMO Camelina meal to third parties.
+Revenues generated from those seed sales to date have not been, and are not expected to be material in the future compared to our expected Camelina oil and refinery revenues.
+As the Company expands its Camelina grain production, it will also generate revenues from the sale of its non-GMO Camelina meal to third parties for use as animal feed.
 These revenues will likely be immaterial in 2022, but may grow significantly in future years.

-Our goal is to increase Camelina production by both increasing the number of acres planted and by increasing the yield produced on each acre.
-In order to further increase yields, we have developed six new Camelina varieties, which varieties are covered by both the utility patent applications that we filed last year with the USPTO, and by applications filed this year under the Plant Variety Protection Act.
+Our goal is to increase Camelina production by both increasing the number of acres planted and by increasing the yieldproduced on each acre.
+We hold patents on three proprietary Camelina plant varieties.
+However, in order to further increase yields, we have developed six new Camelina varieties, which varieties are covered by both the utility patent applications that we filed last year with the USPTO, and by applications filed this year under the Plant Variety Protection Act.
 We are also continuing our Camelina research and development program to improve the yields and oil composition of our patented Camelina varieties and the tolerance and other characteristics of our Camelina varieties.

 To supplement our efforts to improve our proprietary varieties of Camelina, on April 15, 2021 we acquired Agribody Technologies, Inc., ("ATI") a privately-held agricultural biotechnology company that owns 16 patents related to the use of genetics to increase yield, shelf life and other sustainability traits in Camelina and many other crops.
-The acquisition was effected in an all-stock transaction with a total value of approximately \$5 million, and ATI is now a 100% owned subsidiary of GCEH.
+The acquisition was effected in an all-stock transaction with a total fair value of approximately \$5 million, and ATI is now a 100% owned subsidiary of the Company.
 In consideration for ATI, we issued 830,526 shares valued at \$6.02 per share.
 In April 2021, ATI was issued a new key utility patent with broad claims for genome editing specific mutations in a gene present in all plants, including Camelina to confer higher yield, tolerance to stress and longer shelf life.
 ATI has a history of working with various crops to improve certain plant characteristics, and we expect ATI to continue this work and maximize the value of its patent portfolio.